frenchfryan/01-aircraft-maintenance/README.md

 ---

-## 📊 Bonus: Dashboard (Optional)

-You can visualize this query in tools like:

-- Power BI (for scheduling views)
+## 📊 Dashboard: Power BI Visualization

-- Tableau (to map maintenance over time)
-- Excel (for static reporting)
+The query results are visualized in Power BI, where I’ve built a dashboard to provide insights into the maintenance schedule and forecasted events.

 > I’ve included a `dashboard_mock.png` and `sample_output.csv` in this repo for demo purposes.